Aalt Mondria: Triple murder in Hoeven

 In 1978, he escaped again from the treatment clinic and he went into hiding at his girlfriend's apartment in Amsterdam.
 After the pair assaulted the landlady—who became permanently paralyzed—Mondria and his lover fled to North Brabant.
 On 30 July 1978, they entered a house in the town of Hoeven.
-The residents, the elderly couple Rijnvos and their 38-year-old daughter, were murdered by Mondria.
+The residents, the elderly couple Rijnvos and their 38-year-old daughter were murdered by Mondria.
 After the pair were arrested, it was revealed that the motive for the crime was robbery, with the spoils being less than 10 guilders.

 For the threefold murder, Mondria was sentenced to 15 years' imprisonment.
 It later turned out that he couldn't be properly treated because of his mental disorder in prison, and so he was transferred to the Van Mesdag Clinic in Groningen.
 He twice took hostage a social worker in the clinic by force.
-From the treatment center, he sought contact with crime reporter Peter R. de Vries, whom he sent a manuscript about his life, entitled "Entrusted to the Devil".
+From the treatment centre, he sought contact with crime reporter Peter R. de Vries, to whom he sent a manuscript about his life, entitled "Entrusted to the Devil".
 In 1998, Mondria was allowed a trial leave.
 During said leave, he was arrested again after he shot three men with a semi-automatic firearm in a café in Zwolle, with whom he had just recently gotten into a fight.

 Murder of a 10-year-old boy

 After Mondria placed a personal ad in 1995, he got into a relationship with a 30-year-old woman.
 He was still at the clinic at the time.
 In 1996, he was allowed residential leave, and moved in with his lover and her 10-year-old son in Groningen.
 When he got a message from the probation service that he had to report back to the clinic, he forced his girlfriend and her son to flee with him.
-While in Zwolle, on March 6, 1997, he murdered the boy.
+While in Zwolle, on 6 March 1997, he murdered the boy.
 After the woman reported to the police in Amsterdam a day later, an investigation was issued into the "extremely fierce" criminal.
-Mondria surrendered to the railway police the following day at The Hague, initially confessing to the murder, but then retracting his confession.
+Mondria surrendered to the railway police the following day at The Hague, initially confessing to the murder, but then retracted his confession.